 Pyengana Dairy Company, Tasmania

 The heritage Pyengana Dairy Company is one of Tasmania’s finest; this is truly prestigious cheese making at its best.
-The cloth-bound cheddar is one of the most awarded cheddars in the nation.
+They have been producing their handmade cloth-bound cheddar for over 130 years, and it is one of the most awarded cheddars in the nation.
 Best of all, when you visit, you’ll be able to see cheese being made in the factory and then spend the afternoon nibbling the gourmet cheese platters and sipping the perfectly paired wines at the café.

 Prom Country Cheese, Victoria

-This is the perfect outing for lovers of blue cheese, which has long been referred to as an “acquired taste” but this cheese lover always makes the blue a top priority, the stronger the flavour, the better!
+This is the perfect outing for lovers of blue cheese, which has long been referred to as an “acquired taste”.
+However, this cheese lover always makes the blue a top priority: the stronger the flavour, the better!
 Prom Country Cheese can be found on a beautiful acreage in Moyarra in South Gippsland.
-Second generation cheesemakers Burke and Bronwyn Brandon are involved in the entire paddock-to-plate process of their handcrafted and award-winning cheeses.
+Second-generation cheesemakers Burke and Bronwyn Brandon are involved in the entire paddock-to-plate process of their handcrafted and award-winning cheeses.
 Their Venus Blue vein cheese has won multiple awards and is simply divine.
-We also love “Sheep Sensation”, a unique, farmhouse-style cheese.
-A slow-make technique develops a fine, close texture with a creamy, luscious mouth feel.
-The body is covered in a wrinkled, bloomy white rind.
-Once you start tasting, it’s near-impossible to stop!
+Once you start tasting, it’s near impossible to stop!

 That’s Amore Cheese, Victoria

-Giorgio Linguanti’s That’s Amore Cheese in Australia is one of the top cheese manufacturers in Victoria, producing award-winning cheeses with a distinct Italian style, made using traditional processes.
+Giorgio Linguanti’s That’s Amore Cheese is one of the top cheese manufacturers in Victoria, producing award-winning cheeses with a distinct Italian style, made using traditional processes.
+You will find all your favourites: from Fior di Latte and fresh Ricotta to Buffalo Mozzarella, and Caciocavallo.
+The cheeses are made daily on-site using traditional Italian recipes and methods that are naturally free from preservatives and artificial colours.

 You can also experience their fresh ricotta straight out of production just the way you like it, savoury or sweet.
 There’s also delicious homemade gelato for you to try!